 On 7th March 321, The Roman Emperor Constantine I decreed that dies Solis Invicti (‘sun-day,’ or Day of Sol Invictus, Roman God of the Sun) would be the Roman day of rest throughout the Roman Empire.

-It was the British rulers who declared Sunday as holiday in India after the 7 years of struggle of the Indian workers.
-Narayan Meghaji Lokhande was the leader of workers who ran this 7 years movement for Sunday as holiday in India.
+The British government declared Sunday as a Holiday on 10th June 1890.
+Narayan Meghaji Lokhande was the leader who ran a 7 years movement to get Sunday as holiday in India.